Tyarns/UltimateBelts/README.md

 # UltimateBelts
-This is for a mod, called Ultimate Belts, created for factorio
+This is for a mod, called Ultimate Belts, created for Factorio